lucas-castillo/samplr-paper/README.md

 # Figures for The Samplr Package: A Tool for Modeling Human Cognition with Sampling Algorithms
-This repository contains code to produce figures in Castillo et al. (n.d).
+This repository contains code to produce figures in Castillo et al. (2025).

 ## Installation
 This R repository uses the `renv` package to ensure a reproducible environment.
 It was run using R version 4.3.3.
 You can see a list of all packages used in the `renv.lock` file.